Euro-BioImaging/BatchConvert/README.md

 `batchconvert configure_s3_remote`

 This will start a sequence of requests for s3 credentials such as name, url, access, etc. Provide each requested credential and click enter.
 Continue this cycle until the process is finished.
-Upon completing the configuration, terminal should roughly look like this:
+Upon completing the configuration, the sequence of commands should roughly look like this:

 ```
 oezdemir@pc-ellenberg108:~$ batchconvert configure_s3_remote